dragomano/Light-Portal/docs/basics/customizing.md

 * Show information about the page permissions — if you need a reminder about who can see the page you are viewing.
 * Show keywords at the top of the page — if keywords are specified for a page, they will appear at the top of the page
-* Show lists of articles with the same tag as cards — you can display tags as a table, or as cards.
+* Show items on tag/category pages as cards — you can display items as a table, or as cards.
 * Show related pages block — if a page has similar pages (by title and alias), they will be displayed at the bottom of the page.
 * Show comments block — if you are allowed to comment a page, a comment form will be displayed at the bottom of the page.
 * Allowed BBC in comments — you can specify tags that are allowed to be used when commenting pages.